 The application forms for 2020 Trials will be on the Scottish FA Website from Friday 31 January and close on 14 February 2020.

 You can see/hear more from pupil, Sean McKirdy, who has already been through the process, here: http://youtu.be/M7K3cRQERnE

 Broughton High School is proud to be one of seven SFA Performance Schools in Scotland.
 The Broughton HS students who have participated in the programme have benefited immensely as footballers and in their development as young adults.
 Their attendance, achievement and attainment is above that of their age group in Edinburgh and across the country.
 Many are now representing Scotland in their respective age groups and significant numbers have signed contracts with professional clubs.

-We work closely with Keith Wright, our head SFA coach and the SFA Performance Manager, Neil MacKintosh, to ensure this success.
+We work closely with Keith Wright, our head SFA coach and the SFA Performance Manager, Brian McLaughlin, to ensure this success.